Order of Worship – Mar. 19, 2023

 Readying Our Hearts (A time of silent prayer and reflection in preparation for worshiping God together.)

-CALL TO WORSHIP: (adapted from Psalm 145:1-3, 21)
+CALL TO WORSHIP (selections from Psalm 103)

 INVOCATION